KPIs & Operating Metrics(New)

 Philip Morris International (PM) Long-Term Debt Repayments (2016 - 2025)

-Philip Morris International's Long-Term Debt Repayments history spans 17 years, with the latest figure at $3.1 billion for Q4 2025.
+Philip Morris International (PM) has disclosed Long-Term Debt Repayments for 17 consecutive years, with $3.1 billion as the latest value for Q4 2025.

-• Long-Term Debt Repayments for Q4 2025 was $3.1 billion at Philip Morris International, up from $750.0 million in the prior quarter.
+• Long-Term Debt Repayments hit $3.1 billion in Q4 2025 for Philip Morris International, up from $750.0 million in the prior quarter.